gobitfly/eth2-knowledge-base/v2beta/metric-validator-efficiency.md

 Compared to attestations, which occur once per epoch, sync duties occur in every slot for 256 epochs, totaling 8192 duties per sync committee member.

-To reflect actual performance, sync efficiency doesn’t rely on rewards but on the number of correctly executed sync duties.
-To avoid skewing the sync efficiency by the scheduled duties, we divide it.
-Since sync duties need to be included in a block by the block proposer, we subtract missed blocks that occurred during this period to avoid penalizing the sync committee member.
+Since sync duties need to be included in a block by the block proposer, we ignore missed blocks that occurred during this period to avoid penalizing the sync committee member.